xyOz-dev/Roo-Code-Docs/docs/basic-usage/the-chat-interface.md

 2. **Input Field:** This is where you type your tasks and questions for Roo Code.
 You can use plain English to communicate.

-3. **Action Buttons:** These buttons appear below the input field and allow you to approve or reject Roo Code's proposed actions.
+3. **Action Buttons:** These buttons appear above the input field and allow you to approve or reject Roo Code's proposed actions.
 The available buttons change depending on the context.

 4. **Send Button:** This looks like a small plane and it's located to the far right of the input field.
 This sends messages to Roo after you've typed them.